History's Toughest Heroes: The Ballad of Crazy Horse

 His reputation for skill and daring grew.
 If word got out Crazy Horse was riding, other warriors rushed to join him.

-They walked how they were supposed to walk on our Grandmother Earth.
+They walked how you're supposed to walk on our grandmother Earth.

 They didn't have boundaries.
-Now Freud Clown is a third generation descendant of Crazy Horse.
+Now, Floyd Clown is a third generation descendant of Crazy Horse.

 He always had a plan.